michael1011/lightningtip/README.md

 # LightningTip
 A simple way to accept tips via the Lightning Network on your website.
 If want to tip me you can find my instance of LightningTip [here](https://michael1011.at/lightning.html).

+[robclark56](https://github.com/robclark56) forked LightningTip and rewrote the backend in **PHP**.
+His fork is called [LightningTip-PHP](https://github.com/robclark56/lightningtip) and is a great alternative if you are not able to run the executable.

 <img src="https://i.imgur.com/0mOEgTf.gif" width="240">

 ## How to install